 Food is 100% my love language.
 I love love love sharing it with the people close to me.

 I think that when someone cooks for you, it is usually a labor of love, and it’s such a special thing to share, no matter the occasion.

 Growing up, my mom always had a bunch of ready-to-go chicken pot pies in the freezer.
 We ate them from time to time, but mostly she saved them to share with friends who might need them.

-I remember going with her many times, picnic basket in tow, to the doors of friends who had lost loved ones, had undergone surgeries, moved across town or who had just had a baby.
+I remember going with her many times, picnic basket in tow, to the doors of friends who had lost loved ones, undergone surgeries, moved across town or just had a baby.